bhk/scam/memo.md

 ### Sessions

-A session is a span of time during which we place constraints on changes to external state: During a session, any IO operation when called with the same arguments will return the same value.

-For example: Files being read by the program must not be modified by external entities during a session, and no file may be modified by the program itself *after* it has been read.
+A session is a span of time during which we place constraints on changes to external state: During a session, the memozation code can assume that supported IO operations will return the same result.
+This means that files read by the program must not be modified later in the session -- either by the program itself or by external entities.

 The `memo-on` call is used to indicate the duration of sessions.